 Global Citizenship, Education and Inclusion Portfolio

-Students in this program will develop a portfolio documenting their engagement with the College's signature global citizenship and equity competencies.
-For more information on Global Citizenship, Education and Inclusion, the GCEI Portfolio and the available supports, please visit www.centennialcollege.ca/citizenshipandequity.
+You'll develop a portfolio documenting your engagement with the College's signature Global Citizenship and Equity competencies (GC&E).
+For more information on GC&E, the GC&E portfolio and the available supports, please visit www.centennialcollege.ca/citizenshipandequity.

-Please note: Due to the challenging nature of this profession, applicants should have strong critical thinking, mathematical and English communication skills and a commitment to self-directed thinking.
+- Due to the challenging nature of this profession, applicants should have strong critical thinking, mathematical and English communication skills, and a commitment to self-directed thinking.

 Program OutlinePrinter Friendly